 The results of the report also indicate how much cancer is in each node.
 Cancer cells can range from small and few in number to large and many in number.
 This information may be reported as:

 - Microscopic (or minimal), which means only a few cancer cells are in the node and that a microscope is needed to find them.

 - Gross (also called significant or macroscopic), which means there is a lot of cancer in the node and that it can be seen or felt without the use of a microscope.

 - Extracapsular extension, which means the cancer has spread (grown) outside the wall of the node.

 Lymph node status can affect breast cancer treatment decisions and prognosis (outlook).
-If cancer is found in the lymph nodes chemotherapy-drugs that kill cancer, hormonal therapy -medications that block the production of hormones or block the binding of a hormone to its receptor on the breast tumor and prevent the tumor from growing, and targeted therapy such as Herceptin which blocks a gene which has been turned on and promotes cancer growth and spread, may be required in addition to surgery, which removes the cancer.
+If cancer is found in the lymph nodes chemotherapy drugs that kill cancer, hormonal therapy medications that block the production of hormones or block the binding of a hormone to its receptor on the breast tumor and prevent the tumor from growing, and targeted therapy such as Herceptin which blocks a gene which has been turned on and promotes cancer growth and spread, may be required in addition to surgery, which removes the cancer.
 Radiation therapy may also be used to kill cancer cells.
 All these treatments attack cancer cells throughout the body.
-Patients who have negative results often have a greater chance of a full and long-lasting recovery, than patients who have positive results.
-This is why getting your regular mammograms and doing self-exams can be helpful in finding breast cancer early when there is less of a chance of it having spread to the lymph nodes.
+Patients who have negative results often have a greater chance of a full and long-lasting recovery than patients who have positive results.
+This is why getting your regular mammograms and doing self-exams can help find breast cancer early when there is less chance of its spreading to the lymph nodes.